fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/operator/sidecar.md

          secretKeyRef:
            name: aperture-agent-apikey
            key: apiKey
-         value: API_KEY
+         value: AGENT_API_KEY
    ```

    Replace `ORGANIZATION_NAME` with the Aperture Cloud organization name and
-   `API_KEY` with the API key linked to the project.
-If an API key has not been
+   `AGENT_API_KEY` with the API key linked to the project.
+If an API key has not
-   created, generate a new one through the Aperture Cloud UI.
-Refer to [API
+   been created, generate a new one through the Aperture Cloud UI.
+Refer to
-   Keys][api-keys] for additional information.
+   [Agent API Keys][agent-api-keys] for additional information.

    :::note